From Y Professional to Financial Planner

 In the 1990s, I was working as a substitute teacher considering a career in secondary education (my wife, Jennifer, was a high-school Spanish teacher).
 During that same time, a 16-year-old teenager in foster care joined our family for about a year.
 That experience changed my personal and professional outlook.

 I took a position as a counselor at a group home for incarcerated youth transitioning back into the community and reintegrating into family life, and I never looked back.
-With positions at other non-profit organizations, I grew professionally.
+With positions at several non-profit organizations, I grew professionally.
 Of course, non-profit work does not always pay the best, but by living below our means in our late twenties and early thirties, we learned how to save, invest, and strategize.

 While studying for my MBA and starting our family, I made the decision to stay in non-profit work.
 However, both my wife and I were tired of my moving from organization to organization for career and financial growth.
 So in 2004, I identified the YMCA as an organization in which I could grow my career and made the move.